sizezero/creative-incubation/entries/2020-02-29/entry.md

 * The small deck and small handsize gives you more control.
 * There is an abundance of single use cards.
 This combined with the ability to hold a card until the next turn and the visibility of the map allows for really good one use strategies.
 This is rare in deckbuilders.

-After playing Eric mentioned that he liked the fact that the whole board is visible which gives players a very tangible sense of the progress of the game.
+After playing, Eric mentioned that he liked the fact that the whole board is visible which gives players a very tangible sense of the progress of the game.

-Both Eric and Tim showed an interest in buying this game.
+Both Eric and Tom showed an interest in buying this game.
 The game now has two expansions.

 ### [Liars Pirate]()